Creativeguru97/InteractiveProjection/README.md

 # InteractiveProjection
-Practice Interactive projection with processing and Kinect

-Enjoy!!!!!!
-If you don't enjoy, I gonna be mad brooo!
+My interactive projection works.

+I use processing or p5.js for coding, and Kinect v2, PoseNet or handPose for sensing human body.
+I hope this repository can help other beginner creative coder!